- Search The Registry

 Martha Bailey Briggs was the daughter of John Briggs and Fannie Bassett Briggs, a Black abolitionist family in New Bedford, Massachusetts.
-Shortly after his emancipation, Frederick Douglass worked with her father in New Bedford.
+After his emancipation, Frederick Douglass worked with her father in New Bedford.
 She was the first Black to graduate from her high school.
 She received teacher education at the Bridgewater Normal School.

 Her first teaching experience was in her father's home, tutoring formerly enslaved men and women, many of whom had escaped enslavement through the Underground Railroad.
-Her reputation as a teacher grew, and she was also hired to teach in small home-based schools in the region.
-In addition to teaching at the private school she began, she taught in a private school in Christian town, Martha's Vineyard, and in public schools of Newport, Rhode Island.
+Her reputation as a teacher grew, and she was hired to teach in small home-based schools in the region.
+In addition to teaching at the private school she began, she taught in a private school in a Christian town, Martha's Vineyard, and in public schools in Newport, Rhode Island.

-In 1859, Myrtilla Miner of Washington, DC, invited Briggs to come to her "School for Colored Girls," but Briggs declined.
-Briggs briefly studied nursing at Boston Medical College but did not complete study.
-Briggs taught in Easton, Maryland from 1862 to 1869.
-In 1869, Briggs moved to Washington, DC, where she quickly became both teacher and principal at the Anthony Bowen Elementary School, which permitted children of color to attend.
+In 1859, Myrtilla Miner of Washington, DC, invited Briggs to her "School for Colored Girls," but Briggs declined.
+Briggs briefly studied nursing at Boston Medical College but did not complete the study.
+Briggs taught in Easton, Maryland, from 1862 to 1869.
+In 1869, Briggs moved to Washington, DC, where she quickly became a teacher and principal at the Anthony Bowen Elementary School, which permitted children of color to attend.
 In 1873, Howard University hired her to teach in their mathematics and teacher preparation programs.
-Following Myrtilla Miner's death, Briggs left Howard to serve as principal of the Miner Normal School (now known as University of the District of Columbia) from 1879 until 1883.
+Following Myrtilla Miner's death, Briggs left Howard to serve as principal of the Miner Normal School (now known as the University of the District of Columbia) from 1879 until 1883.
 Briggs was the first Black woman to serve as principal of Miner Normal, and a Board of Education Report described her as: "a born teacher, and her work showed those qualities of head and heart that have made her name famous in the annals of education in the character of the graduates."